MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (double) - Returns a value between 0 and 100 corresponding to the current battery level.
-In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.

 ### misty.GetDeviceInformation
 Obtains device-related information for the robot.